-Four Gospels, One Jesus?
+First published in 1994 and followed by many editions and translations, Four Gospels, One Jesus?
 A Symbolic Reading was released as an SPCK Classic in March 2013.
-The 3rd edition was released in 2014.
+In 2014, Eerdmans published the 3rd edition.

 The 2014 edition contains updated suggestions for further reading and a substantial new Afterword in which Burridge reflects personally on his book’s genesis, development, and positive reception over the years.
 Four Gospels, One Jesus? continues to be appreciated by teachers, students, pastors, and other readers wanting to understand Jesus more fully.

 ‘Richard Burridge’s book packs an enormous amount into a relatively small space – solid scholarship, theological acumen, imaginative and sensitive interpretation, a real gift for the telling analogy, all grounded in a manifest passion for the gospels and their unique subject.
 It is very good to have a fresh edition of this indispensable classic, as learned as it is accessible.’
-Rowan Williams, Master of Magdalene College, Cambridge
+Rowan Williams, former Archbishop of Canterbury and Master of Magdalene College, Cambridge

 ‘Richard Burridge has made erudite scholarship so wonderfully accessible.
 Four Gospels, One Jesus? is indispensable for anyone who wants a reliable guide to New Testament studies with a disarming light touch.
 Desmond Tutu, Archbishop Emeritus of Cape Town